mattdistefano/scss-training/readme.md

 SCSS allows code to be split across multiple files and imported using the `@import` directive.
 Unlike the CSS `@import` directive, which typically initiates a new browser request for the specified file, the SCSS `@import` directive inserts the contents of the specified file at compile time.

-Files to be `@import`ed are typically referred to a partials and should always start with an underscore (the underscore instructs the SCSS compiler not to generate a css file for the partial).
+Files to be `@import`ed are typically referred to as partials and should always start with an underscore (the underscore instructs the SCSS compiler not to generate a CSS file for the partial).

-Partials and `@import` allow code to be organized in an easy-to-use manner on the file system, while still compiling out to a single file and thus avoiding the overhead of the pure CSS `@import`.
+Partials and `@import` allow code to be organized in an easy-to-use manner on the file system, while still compiling out to a single file and thus avoiding the request overhead of the pure CSS `@import`.

 #### Examples